-In accordance with Section 201-a(2)(a) of the State Administrative Procedure Act , a Job Impact Statement has not been prepared for this rule as it is not expected to create a substantial adverse impact on jobs and employment opportunities in New York State (the State).
+In accordance with Section 201-a(2)(a) of the State Administrative Procedure Act, a Job Impact Statement has not been prepared for this rule making, as it is not expected to create a substantial adverse impact on jobs and employment opportunities in New York State (the State).
 To the contrary, 6 NYCRR Part 570 is expected to create, as set forth below, a positive impact on employment opportunities.

 The New York State Department of Environmental Conservation (DEC) has determined that the proposed Liquefied Natural Gas (LNG) regulations will have a positive impact on jobs and employment opportunities throughout the State.
 There would be a creation of an essentially new industry with this rulemaking and it will not replace any existing petroleum or chemical facilities in the State.
 There are several types of LNG facilities that could be developed in connection with this new industry.
-Under the regulations proposed in September, 2013, these included: LNG import/export terminals (which would also require federal approvals); peak-shaving plants that produce/store/vaporize LNG; regional LNG production facilities (relatively large quantities).
+Under the regulations proposed in September, 2013, these included: LNG import/export terminals (which would require federal approvals); peak-shaving plants that produce/store/vaporize LNG; regional LNG production facilities (relatively large quantities).
 But under the revised proposal, these three types of LNG facilities will not be permitted, as the capacity limit of 70,000 in effect excludes them from the Part 570 permitting program.
-However, LNG production at natural gas wells; LNG production at facilities with access to a natural gas pipeline; and, most immediately, LNG fueling facilities without on-site production of LNG.
+However, LNG production at natural gas wells; LNG production at facilities with access to a natural gas pipeline; and, most immediately, LNG fueling facilities without on-site production of LNG are still likely.
 Types of employees needed for the LNG industry include, but are not limited to, truckers (employed by either the LNG facility or an independent transportation company); fire and safety, and security personnel; and operators for various locations in the process at LNG facilities.
 In many cases, facilities can be expected to be operating 24 hours per day, 7 days per week.

-The following outline provides information about each section of the proposed regulations and its impact on potential employment opportunities in this new LNG industry.
+The following outline provides information about each section of the proposed regulations and the impact on potential employment opportunities in this new LNG industry.

-Section 570.1 contains a description of the general purpose, applicability, definitions, exemptions, severability, and enforcement throughout Part 570.
+Section 570.1 contains a description of the general purpose, applicability, definitions, exemptions, severability, and enforcement provisions of Part 570.
 The purpose of this section is to ensure the orderly and efficient administration of Article 23, Title 17 of the Environmental Conservation Law (ECL) at LNG facilities throughout the State.
-Therefore, there is no direct negative effect on the generation of employment opportunities.
+There is no negative effect on the generation of employment opportunities under this section.

 Section 570.2 applies to the permit requirements and application procedures for LNG facilities, including explanation of the permit application process; criteria for siting; permit issuance, duration and renewal; public participation guidelines; modification of permit and change of ownership; permit suspension or revocation; an upper limit of 70,000 gallons on the total amount of LNG that will be allowed to be stored at a permitted facility; and program fees and costs.
 This new limit on facility capacity at a permitted LNG facility will eliminate or greatly curtail the possibility of new peak shaving facilities and regional LNG production facilities.
 As noted above, LNG import or export facilities would be primarily under federal jurisdiction.
-This section also outlines the required procedures to obtain a permit for constructing and operating LNG facilities, which will result in increased economic growth and job creation throughout the State.
+This section also outlines the required procedures to obtain a permit for constructing and operating LNG facilities, which will result in increased economic growth and job creation in the State.

-Section 570.4 explains the intrastate and interstate transportation requirements of LNG within the State, and thus does not result in job creation, reduction, or elimination.
+Section 570.4 delineates the intrastate and interstate transportation requirements of LNG within the State, and thus does not result in job creation, reduction, or elimination.

-Section 570.5 applies to the requirement that non-conforming facilities comply with the rules and regulations of this Part and the procedures outlined in the LNG statute, ECL Article 23 Title 17.
+Section 570.5 applies to the requirement that pre-existing facilities comply with the rules and regulations of this Part and the procedures outlined in the LNG statute, ECL Article 23 Title 17.
 This section does not affect job creation, reduction, or elimination; these facilities are expected to continue to operate substantially as before promulgation of Part 570.
 The term referring to these facilities has been changed from that used in the proposed documents noticed on September 11, 2013, from "non-conforming" to pre-existing" facilities.